Description

 Trail Map Trails: 4.75 miles Rating: ★★☆☆☆

-For accuracy’s sake, I’ll preface this by saying that I’m including the UCONN Forest, this portion of the Nipmuck Trail, and the Royal Knowlton Property all under the Talmadge Tract heading, despite it likely being the least significant of the three.
 The entire section of trails between the Talmadge, UCONN forest, and Knowlton (including going to Rt 44 and back on the Nipmuck) is nearly five miles of hiking.
-Though most will likely hike about 3.5 miles if you just did the loop and skipped the “out and back” of this section of the Nipmuck.
+Most will likely hike about 3.5 miles on the main loop, skipping the “out and back” of this section of the Nipmuck.

 Talmadge Trail